Let’s Take A Closer Look at The Uber Ratings

 - Pay attention – So no texting while driving!
 (Beside you get ticketed in some states if you get caught doing that).
 And no talking on the phone when you have riders in your vehicle.

 - Don’t attempt to hold your cell phone trying to look at your GPS.
 So get a phone holder.

 - Don’t start the trip without your rider’s permission.
 If you find yourself waiting too long for a pax after noticing of your arrival, cancel the ride.
 If you’re waiting too long, you’ll probably be mad, and riders will notice that and thinking you’re not friendly or giving them attitude.
 So, you see how your Uber ratings will take a hit.

 - If you make a mistake, like missing a turn or something that could make the fare price cost higher, apologize.
 Most riders won’t really care only if you don’t take them for stupid and acknowledge the mistake.

 - Don’t drive with your dashboard warning lights on! – Hide them with a business card or something, or simply get them fixed.

 - Don’t drive with your windows down; especially during summer, it’s freaking hot out there, at least here in Florida.
 Turn on your AC!
 When your windows downs, they’re noisy and can be disturbing to your Uber riders.

-If you are looking for a forum to share your experience please visit our forum
+If you are looking to share your experience, you’re welcome to comment below.